raomin/ESPAltherma/README.md

 ### Why not using the Daikin LAN adapter?

 Of course you can probably achieve the same with the BRP069A62 adapter.
-But it is expensive, not wifi and less fun than doing it yourself :)
+However, it is expensive, not wifi and less fun than doing it yourself :)

 ### My Daikin heat pump is not an Altherma.
 Can I still control it?